 - 7.3.1 Paragraph 143 of the NPPF (2019) advises that inappropriate development is by definition harmful to the Green Belt and should not be approved accept in Very Special Circumstances. - 7.3.2 Paragraph 144 advises that when considering any planning application, local planning authorities should ensure that substantial weight is given to any harm to the Green Belt.
 Very Special Circumstances will not exist unless the potential harm to the Green Belt by reason of inappropriateness, and any other harm resulting from the proposal, is clearly outweighed by other considerations. - 7.3.3 Paragraph 146 sets out that certain forms of development are not inappropriate in the Green Belt provided that they preserve its openness and do not conflict with the purpose of including land within it.
-This includes; '(b) engineering operations'. - 7.3.4 Policy CP11 of the Core Strategy (adopted October 2011) advises that there will be a general presumption against inappropriate development that would not preserve the openness of the Green Belt and measures to improve environmental quality.

-7.3.5 The area of land to the north of Little Green Lane does not form part of the site allocation area and is within the Green Belt.
-This area is proposed to provide ecological enhancements and drainage attenuation, with a depression in the ground acting as a dry pond.
-The attenuation basin would reflect the natural change in levels with gradients of no more than 1:4.
-The drainage attenuation would be considered an engineering operation and it would therefore not be inappropriate provided that openness is maintained.
+This includes; '(b) engineering operations' and '(e) material changes in the use of land'. - 7.3.4 The five purposes of the Green Belt are set out at paragraph 134 of the NPPF as follows: - To check the unrestricted sprawl of large built up areas; - To prevent neighbouring towns from merging into one another; - To assist in safeguarding the countryside from encroachment; - To preserve the setting and special character of historic towns; - To assist in urban regeneration by encouraging the recycling of derelict land and other urban land. - 7.3.5 Policy CP11 of the Core Strategy (adopted October 2011) advises that there will be a general presumption against inappropriate development that would not preserve the openness of the Green Belt and measures to improve environmental quality. - 7.3.6 The area of land to the north of Little Green Lane does not form part of the site allocation area and is within the Green Belt.
+The lawful use of the land is for agriculture and therefore the development would include a material change of use.
+In addition, the drainage attenuation would be considered an engineering operation.
+These aspects of the development (material change of use and engineering operation) would not be inappropriate provided that openness is maintained and that the development does not conflict with the purposes of including land within the Green Belt (as set out above).